MaxHeuillet/neuralCBPside/README.md

 - **Gurobi Alternative**: If you prefer not to use Gurobi, you can use PULP as an alternative optimizer.
 To do this, install PULP using pip install pulp.
 We provide code 'geometry_gurobi.py' and 'geometry_pulp.py'.

-### Running Experiments

-Refer to the 'experiments.ipynb' file.

 ### Acknowledgements